Daniel-Ezekiel/Pokemon-pedia/README.md

-# The Cocktail Bar
+# Pokemon-pedia
-This Web Application helps visitor pick a drink during any occassion
+This Web Application helps to get more information about any pokemon

 **Link to project:** https://pokecardds.netlify.app/